 The game should be:

-FORGIVING/robust “If it is too difficult, and too easy to make mistakes, they will lose interest”.
+FORGIVING/robust: “If it is too difficult, and too easy to make mistakes, they will lose interest”.
 (Block-based scripting like Scratch is very good for this!).

-It should be RESPONSIVE, i.e. have instant results): “If the children don’t see the results of what they’re doing very quickly, then they will lose interest”.
+It should be RESPONSIVE, (i.e. have instant results): “If the children don’t see the results of what they’re doing very quickly, then they will lose interest”.
 That is to say, we should avoid having long periods where users have to work on code with nothing else happening.

-It should have DEPTH “Users will have all sorts of different skill levels – try to appeal to more than just the most experienced users”.
+It should have DEPTH: “Users will have all sorts of different skill levels – try to appeal to more than just the most experienced users”.
 We should thus ensure that the game avoids becoming one-dimensional and has variety in the challenges.

 The teacher also took us through an introduction to Scratch, which will be detailed in section “…“ (Currently on the Market).
 She emphasised the range of different ability and skill levels of pupils within the school, in terms of programming.
 She also mentioned a large disparity between schools, in terms of the amount of focus given to programming and contemporary computer science education.